aws/aws-sdk-net/SDK.CHANGELOG.md

 	* Updated to need new core version 3.1.0.1
 	* Picking up the version of PCL core that fixes SigV4 streaming signature issue.
 * Core 3.1.0.1
+	* Fix PCL SigV4 signing issue where SHA256 hash is not always calculated correctly.

 ### 3.1.2.0 (2015-07-31 00:36 UTC)
 * OpsWorks (3.1.1.0)